What is Literacy?

 - Talking with others is a great way to develop vocabulary; the more we talk, the more we pick up on different words that other people may use.

-- Encourage your child to talk to people of all ages, they could read out loud to younger siblings, explaining the story as they go or sit with grandparents and older relatives and talk about their own experiences in life.
+- Encourage your child to talk to people of all ages, they could read aloud to younger siblings, explaining the story as they go or sit with grandparents and older relatives and talk about their own experiences in life.

 - If your child is preparing for a speaking and listening activity, allow them space at home to practise what they want to say.
 This will also help to boost confidence as it will help them to feel secure in what they are going to do.